IARCbioinfo/nextflow-course-2018/README.md

   - Another paper by nextflow folks about the impact of Docker on performance: https://peerj.com/articles/1273/
 - Dataflow programming on [wikipedia](https://en.wikipedia.org/wiki/Dataflow_programming)
 - Scientific workflow system on [wikipedia](https://en.wikipedia.org/wiki/Scientific_workflow_system)
+- A [paper in PLOS Comp.
+Bio.](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004947) about using GitHub efficiently to manage your bioinformatics projects

 ## Tips and tricks